claudiajs/claudia-api-builder/docs/api.md

 * execute the original request: return the original event, or a promise resolving with the original event
 * execute a modified request: return the modified event, or a promise resolving with the modified event

+Check out the [Intercepting Requests Example](https://github.com/claudiajs/example-projects/tree/master/intercepting-requests) to see this in action.

 ## Handling unsupported event types

 _since 1.4.0_